lmas/thesis/thesis.typ

 from the TSL25911 sensor.
 The code is running continuously on the Raspberry Pi in order to log the data for later analysis.
-Please note that any error handling was omitted for brevity.
+Please note that omitting all error handling was for brevity's sake.

 Line 06 sets up an instance of the streaming DAMP algorithm, which can continuously calculate the Matrix Profile of the sensor data.